NimuthuGanegoda/CleanSlate/README.md

 Our project follows the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
 Be kind, inclusive, and respectful to all contributors.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project does not currently have an open source license.
+Please contact the maintainer for usage or redistribution questions.

 ## Contact
 For questions or suggestions, open an issue or reach out via GitHub discussions.